 - Must get a permit to camp which books far in advance

-The trailhead for this hike is located in Tuolumne Meadows, which is the most popular area of Yosemite following the valley.
-After paying to enter the park and then making your way to Tuolumne Meadows you will then head to the Lembert Dome area to start your hike.
+The trailhead for this hike is located in Tuolumne Meadows, which is the most popular area of Yosemite’s High Country.
+After paying to enter the park and making your way to Tuolumne Meadows, you will then head to the Lembert Dome area to start your hike.

 Heading on, you will almost immediately hit Soda Springs and Parsons Memorial Lodge.
 Both are popular parts of the Tuolumne Meadows area and are worth a quick pit stop.
 You can read more about them here.

-From here the next mile and a half is relatively uneventful as you make your way slowly through the forests and meadows.
+From here, the next mile and a half are relatively uneventful as you make your way slowly through the forests and meadows.

-The meadows are beautiful with the striking granite domes in the back. we even passed the horses that were taking food into the High Seirra Camp.
+The meadows are beautiful with the striking granite domes in the back.
+We even passed the horses that were taking food into the High Sierra Camp.

 Also, there are a few areas where you will be crossing large granite slabs too.

-From here the trail dips, bends, and flows over rocks, dirt, and granite as you wind your way back into the canyon.
-It’s amazing to see.
+From here, the trail dips, bends, and flows over rocks, dirt, and granite as you wind your way back into the canyon.
+It’s impressive to see.

 Glen Aulin would be in the middle right of the above picture, but you can’t actually see it.

-This last mile is the steepest downhill section, which is uphill on the way back, but nice since it is at the beginning of your trek back and not the end.
+This last mile is the steepest downhill section, which is uphill on the way back, but it is nice since it is at the beginning of your trek back and not the end.

-The rock steps are at odd angles so take your time as you head in.
+The rock steps are at odd angles, so take your time as you head down.

 You will also be crossing a footbridge here over the water.

-The trail then starts following the water again, and you start seeing small cascading falls and more granite.
+The trail then starts following the water again, and you see small cascading falls and more granite.

-Following the water down you will reach White Cascade which is the waterfall in the camp you are staying at.
-It is amazing, and it’s unreal to have it right in your backyard.
+Following the water down, you will reach White Cascade, which is the waterfall in the camp you are staying at.
+It is impressive, and it’s unreal to have it right in your backyard.

-If heading to the backpackers campground, I would recommend going back to the campsites in the back as they are more remote and have some epic views.
+If heading to the backpacker’s campground, I would recommend going to the campsites in the back as they are more remote and have some epic views.

-While in Glen Aulin make sure to hike to Waterwheel Falls and the Grand Canyon of the Tuolumne as it is worth the trip.
-Read more about that here, see my backpacking list here and watch my video on the trip below.
+While in Glen Aulin, make sure to hike to Waterwheel Falls and the Grand Canyon of the Tuolumne as it is worth the trip.
+Read more about that here.

 Be sure to leave a comment if you make the trip and let me know how it goes.